 We follow the National Science Curriculum objectives and have over time developed our own scheme of work to meet the needs of our pupils.
 We benefit from having a specialist Science teacher, who has taught all year groups.
 This has allowed us to have a clear overview of progression and ensures that Science topics are sequenced in an order that helps children develop a deeper understanding of the key concepts and enables them to, over time, make links between concepts.

 We firmly believe that children learn through practical experiences, so they can observe phenomena, acquire new vocabulary, experience using scientific equipment and carry out different types of investigations.
 We choose these experiences carefully, to ensure the learning is purposeful and directly linked to the curriculum objectives.

 For the last two years, we have been participating in a research project run by UCL/Kings developing a Science Capital approach for primary schools.
 This has helped us adapt our teaching to ensure we start with the children and their experiences, which in turn develops their curiosity and engagement.
+Watch here to see the impact it has had on teaching at our school.
 We seek to develop the science capital of our children and families through the way we plan and implement our curriculum, and through the enrichment activities we offer.